jatsby/jatsby-framework/README.md

 Fonts
 -----
-Eclair comes with some neat, free-to-use fonts that you can @import locally and via Google Fonts for easy implimentation.
+Jatsby comes with some neat, free-to-use fonts that you can @import locally and via Google Fonts for easy implimentation.

 Aileron (local)
 Bebas Neue (local)